 An information-deprived guessing game results in unsatisfaction with the purchased item.

 The current filter system and sizing options exacerbates the confusion customers have while shopping for jeans online.
 Customers are confused by inconsistent sizing charts, overwhelming styles and ranging reviews to name a few.

-“…how might I help customers be better informed about how a particular pair of jeans would fit on their body?”
+“…how might I help customers be better informed about how a particular pair of jeans would fit their body?”

-This begged the question, how might I help customers be better informed about how a particular pair of jeans would fit on their body, so they can make a confident purchase decision?
+This begged the question, how might I help customers be better informed about how a particular pair of jeans would fit their body, so they can make a confident purchase decision?

 IMPROVING THE EXPERIENCE